 Vitamin E is a fat-soluble vitamin that is comprised of compounds known as tocopherols and tocotrienols.
 The most readily available form of vitamin E is alpha-tocopherol.
 Vitamin E regulates enzymatic reactions, supports energy production in skeletal and cardiac muscles, aids the immune system and is important for neurological function.

-Vitamin E deficiency induces anxiety.
+Vitamin E deficiency induces anxious feelings.
 Deficiency in vitamin E increased anxiety in both juvenile and adult rats.
 In a 2009 study, researchers discovered that they could induce anxiety behaviors in rats by making them deficient in vitamin E.

-Vitamin E deficiency linked to depression.
-Research has also shown that patients suffering from major depression to have significantly lower levels of vitamin E.
+Vitamin E deficiency linked to feelings of sadness.
+Research has also shown that patients suffering from major feelings of sadness to have significantly lower levels of vitamin E.

-Research has found that the anti-inflammatory properties of tocotrienols may protect against Alzheimer’s disease.
-Therefore, it is suggested that decline in functional status and memory loss in moderately severe cases may be reduced with vitamin E supplementation.
+Therefore, it is suggested that decline in functional status and memory loss in moderately severe cases may be reduced with supplementation.
 This, in turn, may allow for further independence and delayed need for a caregiver.
-It is also reported that the risk of developing dementia may be lowered by taking vitamin E and vitamin C.
+It is also reported that the risk of developing other health concerns may be lowered by taking vitamin E and vitamin C.

 Free radicals are formed during endurance exercise and it is suggested that vitamin E supplementation may aid in the protection against exercise-induced muscle injury.
 It is also suggested that vitamin E may reduce fatigue and improve physical endurance.